+Anyone who listens to NPR or talk radio knows the power of a voice recording.
 There are lots of practical applications for sound recording at a university.
-Language classes are an obvious example, and anthropologists appreciate lightweight field equipment that is low-tech and non-invasive.
+Language classes are the primary example.
+Anthropologists also appreciate lightweight field equipment that is low-tech and non-invasive.
 Recording a live interview for later transcription is much easier than trying to do it all in real-time.

-The Remix website provides lots of ideas for student projects and assignments that involve sound recording (follow link and click “Sound” at top of page).
+The Remix website provides several ideas for student projects and assignments that involve sound recording.

 At Notre Dame